 Mónica Ramirez on Centering Latinx Voices During Hispanic Heritage Month

 Hispanic Heritage Month takes place every year from September 15 to October 15 in the United States.
-It’s a month of celebration and recognition of the contributions of Latinx people and history.
-Here at Peace is Loud, we know how imperative it is to highlight stories that paint real pictures of the systemic racism and tremendous accomplishments Latinx people experience in the United States.
+It’s a month dedicated to celebrating and recognizing the contributions that Latinx people have made to the United States.
+Often times this comes in the form of glossy media messages that paint an image of a Latinx community whose main goal is to acclimate and achieve the American Dream.
+Here at Peace is Loud, we know how important it is to highlight stories that paint real pictures of the systemic racism we face in the US and the tremendous accomplishments Latinx people have made to advance social justice in spite of these challenges.
 We need to talk about the plight of undocumented people, stretching as far as the incarceration of children in horrible conditions in detention centers, to the blatant fact that Latinas find themselves at the bottom of the pay equity scale, making 54 cents to the white man’s dollar.
-But it is also equally as important to talk about the strides Latinx people have accomplished despite these setbacks, including: Alexandria Ocasio-Cortez being elected for United States Congress Representative — told through Knock Down the House on Netflix, whose impact campaign Peace is Loud worked on — and Mónica Ramirez, one of the powerful changemakers on Peace is Loud’s Speakers Bureau, winning the Hispanic Heritage Award for her work advocating for migrant women rights at Justice 4 Migrant Women and National Domestic Workers Alliance.
+As bleak as this may sound, we have made important strides in the political and community building arenas including: Alexandria Ocasio-Cortez being elected for United States Congress Representative — told through Knock Down the House on Netflix, whose impact campaign Peace is Loud worked on — and Mónica Ramirez, one of the powerful changemakers on Peace is Loud’s Speakers Bureau, winning the Hispanic Heritage Award for her work advocating for migrant women rights at Justice 4 Migrant Women and National Domestic Workers Alliance.

 We recently interviewed Mónica about how we can celebrate and center Latinx people during this time.
 Read what the long-time advocate, organizer, and attorney fighting to eliminate gender-based violence for migrant women had to say about Hispanic Heritage Month and what you should be doing now to support Latinx people in the US: